Lou Kondic

 Lou Kondic is an applied mathematician and Distinguished Professor in the Department of Mathematical Sciences at the New Jersey Institute of Technology (NJIT).
 His research focuses on thin film fluid dynamics, complex flows and granular media.

 Academic career

 Kondic graduated with a BSc in physics from the University of Zagreb, Croatia in 1989.
 Following a brief period at the Institute Rudjer Boskovic, he began his PhD studies in physics at The City College of The City University of New York.
-After graduation in 1995, he spent two years at the Courant Institute of Mathematical Sciences of New York University working with Michael Shelley.
+After graduating in 1995, he spent two years at the Courant Institute of Mathematical Sciences of New York University working with Michael Shelley.
 Subsequently, he spent two years at Duke University working with Robert P. Behringer in the Department of Physics and Andrea Bertozzi in the Department of Mathematics.
 In 1999, he joined the faculty of the Department of Mathematical Sciences at New Jersey Institute of Technology, where he has held the title of Distinguished Professor since 2019.